TonicBoomerKewl/pg3d-bots-accounts-creator/README.md

 - Yes, It is Safe.
 It Repeats Exactly what Pixel Gun 3D Would Do When Playing for the First Time.
 > Where can I Get a Free VPN?
 - You can Get a Free VPN [Here](https://www.hotspotshield.com/), [Here](https://www.vpnunlimitedapp.com/), [Here](https://www.vpnbook.com/freevpn), [Here](https://www.vpngate.net/), and [Here](https://openvpn.net/download-open-vpn/).
-- Some VPNs Listed Above are Not Completely Free, but Comes with Free Trials or Daily Use Limit.
+- Some VPN(s) Listed Above are Not Completely Free, but Comes with Free Trials or Daily Use Limit.
 > Can I Get the Source Code?
 - No, this is to Avoid the Program from Being Patched Too Fast.
 > How can I Get More Features?